kivikakk/hdx/README.md

 own project on Nix.

 It also ships with [Rain](#rain), a small framework for building projects with Amaranth.
-A Rain project also has devShells for using on-disk Amaranth and/or Yosys checkouts. (last sentence is WIP.)
+A Rain project also has a devShell for using an on-disk Yosys checkout.
+(Planned: Amaranth also, depending on how much work it is to get two editable checkouts at once.)

 [Amaranth]: https://github.com/amaranth-lang/amaranth
 [amaranth-boards]: https://github.com/amaranth-lang/amaranth-boards